NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 - *First-responders*:
   - *Assisting*: When a survivor _in-need_ is within a 1-cell range, the _first-responder_ will assist them for $T_"fr"$ time units.
 After that, the assisted survivor is considered safe
   - *Moving*: When free from other tasks, the _first-responder_ can move following some _moving policy_
 - *Drones*: They survey their surroundings, limited by the field of view $N_v$ of the sensors, and following a pre-determined path moving 1 cell at each time step.
-When two survivors, one _in_need_ and one free, are detected the drone can instruct the free survivor to assist the _in_need_ directly or to contact a _first-responder_
+When two survivors, one _in-need_ and one free, are detected the drone can instruct the free survivor to assist the _in-need_ directly or to contact a _first-responder_

 == Model Assumptions